Parliamentary.ai

 Overview

 This bill aims to regulate the use of automated decision-making systems in the UK public sector.
-It seeks to ensure fairness, transparency, and accountability in the use of algorithms by requiring impact assessments, providing for independent dispute resolution, and establishing a Minister for algorithm standards.
+It seeks to ensure fairness, transparency, and accountability in the use of algorithms by requiring impact assessments, public notice, and independent dispute resolution.

 Description